 - leaving sores alone, including avoiding picking or squeezing them

 - using clean uniforms, mats, and other equipment

-To find out more about preventing HSV-1, talk with your doctor or someone with your local public health office.
+To find out more about preventing an HSV-1 infection, talk with your doctor or someone with your local public health office.

-There’s no cure for herpes gladiatorum, but certain treatments can reduce outbreaks on your skin and reduce your odds of infecting others.
-As well, you can take preventive measures to keep from getting infected yourself.
+There’s no cure for herpes gladiatorum, but certain treatments can reduce outbreaks on your skin and reduce your odds of transmitting it to others.
+As well, you can take preventive measures to keep from acquiring it yourself.

-If you have HSV-1, you may go for long periods with no obvious symptoms.
-But you must remember that the virus will always be with you.
-By working with your doctor and your significant other, as well as your coaches and teammates if you’re an athlete at risk of spreading the virus, you may be able to manage your condition successfully and safely for a long time.
+By working with your doctor and your significant other, as well as your coaches and teammates if you’re an athlete, you may be able to manage your condition successfully and safely for a long time.